medavox/distribackup/docs/report/report.md

 Furthermore, it has been designed with several layers of abstraction which are specific to Java's approach to distributed systems programming, which also do not port well to other languages.

-Finally, the serialisation API has been found to generate significant amounts of boilerplate code in order to set up and manage, introducing subsystems which may function differently between differing Java implementations (Oracle Java 6, 7 or 8, and GNU Classpath) creating undesirable complexity in system architecture and codebase maintenance.
+Finally, the serialisation API has been found to generate significant amounts of boilerplate code in order to set up and manage, introducing subsystems which may function differently between differing Java implementations (Oracle Java 6, 7 or 8, and GNU Classpath) creating undesirable complexity in system architecture and code-base maintenance.

-Other Java serialisation libraries have been created to replace this relatively clunky functionality, such as the Kryo[^kryo] library, but the swiss-army-tank design of this project was deemed too heavyweight for this project.
+Other Java serialisation libraries have been created to replace this relatively clunky functionality, such as the Kryo[^kryo] library, but the Swiss-army-tank design of this project was deemed too heavyweight for this project.

 ###Type Length Value

-Less of a concrete data format and more of a design pattern, TLV is the idea of storing each message as a fixed-length id header, a fixed-length message-length field, followed by length bytes of payload.
+Less of a concrete data format and more of a design pattern, Type-Length-Value is the idea of storing each message as a fixed-length id header, a fixed-length message-length field, followed by length bytes of payload.

 ###Named Binary Tag